 The IBIS 5.1 specification provided limited capability for describing the frequency-dependent behavior of SerDes transmitter analog output networks or receiver analog input networks.
 This made it difficult to model device’s insertion and return losses accurately, both of which are key factors in determining Inter-Symbol Interference (ISI) and overall signal quality.
 The IBIS 6.0 specification addressed those issues via IBIS-ISS modeling within [External Model] and [External Circuit] buffer descriptions, though the approach was not as simple and straightforward as proposed here.
 This BIRD assumes that the Tx analog output and Rx analog input networks are described using linear 4-port network data and that the data is developed in a manner consistent with the subcircuits and parameters defined below.
 The subcircuits used to instantiate the transmitter and receiver on-die 4-port parameters are shown on the following pages.
 These subcircuits are treated as standard templates that are used whenever the AMI parameters defined in this document are used in the .ami file.
 This BIRD defines the following new AMI reserved parameters: Ts4file, Ts4file_Boundary, Tx_V, Tx_R, and Rx_R.

+WMK> I removed all reference to pad and pin terminals.

+WMK> Fixed figures, and removed addtion text that had referenced pad and pin terminals.

 ANY OTHER BACKGROUND INFORMATION: